tunogya/abandonai-platform/public/privacy-policy.md

 contact us at the details below.

 **Data Controller**.
-For the purposes of the UK and EU General Data Protection Regulation 2018, our data controller is AbandonAI OpCo, LLC at 3180 18th Street, San Francisco, CA, United States.
+For the purposes of the UK and EU General Data Protection Regulation 2018, our data controller is ABANDON.AI OpCo, LLC at 3180 18th Street, San Francisco, CA, United States.

 **Data Protection Officer**.
 You can contact our data protection officer at privacy@abandon.ai in matters related to Personal Information processing.